 From the GEF’s inception, during its Pilot Phase, the NGOs have been active in shaping its policies and projects.
 Subsequent GEF documents and decisions have reaffirmed and expanded that role.
 Section VI of the “Instrument for the Establishment of the Restructured GEF” — the document creating the permanent GEF structure — titled “Cooperation with Other Bodies”, allows for the role of NGOs and other members of civil society in “GEF project preparation and execution”.

-In addition, the New Delhi statement of the First GEF Assembly noted:“The GEF should increase consultations with NGOs and local communities concerning GEF activities; GEF should develop and implement an action plan to strengthen country-level coordination and promote genuine country ownership of GEF-financed activities, including the active involvement of local and regional experts and community groups in project design and implementation.”
+In addition, the New Delhi statement of the First GEF Assembly noted:“The GEF should increase consultations with NGOs and local communities concerning GEF activities and sex filmy; GEF should develop and implement an action plan to strengthen country-level coordination and promote genuine country ownership of GEF-financed activities, including the active involvement of local and regional experts and community groups in project design and implementation.”

 The GEF’s policy paper of June 1996, “Public Involvement in GEF-Financed Projects”, further solidified the NGO role in the GEF activities.
 The paper observes that “the GEF Council approved the principles presented herein as a basis for public involvement in the design, implementation, and evaluation of GEF-financed projects”.
 Paragraph 15 refers specifically to NGOs by stating: “In collaboration with the Implementing Agencies, explore ways in which roles of NGOs and other stakeholders can be strengthened in project preparation, design, implementation, and evaluation…” That paragraph concludes: “Ensure that funding is available to recipient governments, Executing Agencies, and as appropriate, NGOs for conducting effective public involvement.”